rkcosmos/Data-Analyst-Nanodegree-Udacity/P7-AB-Testing/README.md

 **Gross conversion:** p-value = 0.0026.
 It is less than 0.05, so I conclude it is **statistically significant**.

 **Net conversion:** p-value = 0.6776.
-This is clearly **not significant**.
+This is clearly **statistically insignificant**.

 ###### Summary

 >State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.

-I’m not going to use Bonferroni correction because two evaluation metrics are not independent to each other.
-Using Bonferroni correction would be too conservative in this experiment.
-In addition, to reduce false possible(type I error) of the recommendation.
-I will recommend the new feature when *both* evaluation metrics match our expectation.
-Moreover we also do sign test as an additional safe net for false positive.
+Since I will recommend launching the new feature when "both" evaluation metrics match our criteria, our chance for false positive is already low.
+Using Bonferroni would further reduce chance of false positive in exchange of increasing chance of false positive.
+This is too conservative so I will not use Bonferroni correction in this experiment.

 The hypothesis tests and sign tests agree with each other so we can proceed in the recommendation with confident.